stephenengineer/pizza/README.md

 # Special Thanks

-Special thanks to Thinkful for providing me an opportunity become more familiar with best coding practices.
+Special thanks to Thinkful for providing me an opportunity to become more familiar with best coding practices.